top of page

 Made possible by funds from the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts, with funds administered by the Hunterdon County Cultural & Heritage Commission.

 With advance notice, reasonable accommodation can be provided for persons with disabilities.
-If accommodation is needed for any reason, contact us through the "Contact" tab above, or call Lea Rumbolo, ADA/EID coordinator, at 610-216-9402.
+If accommodation is needed for any reason, send us an email via the Contact Us page, or call the ADA/DEI coordinator, at 908-391-3001.

 bottom of page